top of page

 • Forth Seal – death throughout the world due to war, famine, and persecution (Revelation 6:7-8)

-• Fifth Seal – the persecution and death of Christians (Revelation 6:9-11)
+• Fifth Seal – the persecution and death of Christians (Revelation 6:9-11) These occurrences will take place during the Tribulation.

 • Sixth Seal – the Second Coming of Jesus (Revelation 6:12-17, Revelation 7:9-17)